-Jason grabbed the coffee pot from the maker, filled up his coffee cup, put the pot back on its burner, and returned to the circle of coworkers at the break room table.
+Jason filled up his coffee cup, put the pot back on its burner, and returned to the circle of coworkers at the break room table.

 “As mush as I’d like to see a rematch there’s no way we’re having another Bay Bridge Series this year,” Kevin added to the train of conversation.
-“Oakland possibly, but not the Giants, too many pitching problems.”
+“Maybe the A’s, but not the Giants, too many pitching problems.”

 “Still early in the season,” Larry reminded.

 “Sure, anything can happen,” Caryn said facetiously.